spatulatom/projects-online/README.md

 - https://wave.webaim.org/ to check web accessibility,
 - https://balsamiq.com/ for wireframing.

-- Contact page of this project is using backend built wit Node and Express.js, SendGrid API is used for sending emails.
+- 'Contact page' of this project is using backend built wit Node.js, Express.js;
+SendGrid API is used for sending emails.
 The server is running on render.com.
 GitHub repository of the backend is stored <a href="https://github.com/spatulatom/my-porfolio-backend"><strong>right here »</strong></a>